So you’ve been named a guardian for minor children in a will – what next?

 A guardian is a person (or people) who are named in a will to take care of a minor child or children if their parents pass away.
 They are typically a family member or close friend of the testator (the person who created the will).

-More technically a guardian is the person who manages the assets of a minor child and a custodian is the person who assumes physical custody.
-However, these roles are often filled by the same person – including in a will made with Willful
+A guardian is the person who manages the assets of a minor child, while a custodian is the person who assumes physical custody.
+However, these roles are often filled by the same person – including in a will made with Willful.

 Why Would Someone Name Me As A Guardian For Their Children?